WiseVoter/wisevoter/site/politicians/_posts/2013-12-18-rajnath-singh.md

 crime-record:
   - crime: accussed
     ipc: 153A,  153B,  505
-    details: (3)and(3A)of Section 123 and 125 Representation of People Act,Case No.265/7, Police Station Hajrat Ganj Lucknow
+    details: "(3)and(3A)of Section 123 and 125 . .
+Representation of People Act,Case No.265/7, Police Station Hajrat Ganj Lucknow"

 date: 2014-01-28
 version: 0.0.5